Skip to main content

 We booked with the Civa Bus Company on Calle 28 de Julio.

-We paid 50sol pp (€13) for the economic bus, with reclining seats and a TV.
+We paid 50 sol pp (€13) for the economical bus, with reclining seats and a TV.
 It was the cheapest price we found but, as we tend to do, we were last minute grabbing the bus.

 When you leave the bus terminal in Arequipa, head towards the large yellow bridge.
-For 2sol (€0.50) take the public bus to either Gran Via or Guyanbocho, this is the center area.
-Double check with the ayudante and the ask driver to drop you off as close to the main Plaza as they can.
+For 2sol (€0.50) take the public bus to either Gran Via or Guyanbocho, this is the centre area.
+Double-check with the ayudante and ask the driver to drop you off as close to the main Plaza as they can.

 Accommodation in Arequipa:

-We chose Hostel Casona Bolognesi, not only that little but cheaper (but not by much) the chilled vibes were appealing, especially considering we had just spent over 40 hours travelling from the Amazon to Lima and so forth.
-They offered us a private room with private bathroom and a shared kitchen cost for only 30sol (€7.90) per night.
+We chose Hostel Casona Bolognesi, not only that little bit cheaper (but not by much) the chilled vibes were appealing, especially considering we had just spent over 40 hours travelling from the Amazon to Lima and so forth.
+They offered us a private room with a private bathroom and a shared kitchen for only 30 sol (€7.90) per night.

-The hostel next door which is just as cheap has more of a party atmosphere if that’s what you’re in the mood of.
+The hostel next door which is just as cheap has more of a party atmosphere if that’s what you’re in the mood for.

 Things To Do in Arequipa: